We can make a regular payment direct to you so you can arrange and pay for your own care and support.

-- adults over 16
+- over 16

-See carers for more information.
+See our carers page for more information.

-People with learning difficulties
+Direct payments for people with learning difficulties

 What happens next if you choose direct payments

-- advice on budgeting the money and keeping records
+- budgeting the money and keeping records

 - using an agency or other services

-- employing a personal assistant - recruiting, managing and paying them.
+- employing a personal assistant

 How you'll get the money